TagineerDai/LibHIR/README.md

 }
 ```

-  If your want to predict with records and trained model, and save the predicted answer of your task, refer to the `HIRTest.cpp`:
+  If your plan to predict the test records with the trained model, and save the prediction results, refer to the `HIRTest.cpp`:

 ```cpp
 //HIRTest.cpp